NAWEA/WindTech 2022 Conference

 Track #4 – Wind turbine and wind plants (Leads: Cal, Portland State, and Martínez-Tossas, NREL)

 Includes research on wind energy systems at multiple scales.
 At blade scale: loads, aeroelasticity, airfoils, aerodynamics.
-At wind turbine scale: new turbine concepts, turbine design, very large wind turbines, horizontal axis turbines, vertical axis turbines.
-At wind plant scale: wakes, wake-wake interactions, controls, steering, model development, layout optimization are of interest.
+At wind turbine scale: new turbine concepts (e.g., airborne systems), turbine design, very large wind turbines, horizontal axis turbines, vertical axis turbines.
+At wind plant scale: wakes, wake-wake interactions, controls, steering, model development, and wind farm layout optimization.

 Track #5 – Atmospheric/ocean science for wind energy (Leads: Draxl, NREL, and Pichugina, NOAA)